diannegabriel/tweeter/README.md

 ## How To Use

 Have something witty to say?
 Or have some weird shower thoughts to share?
 No worries!
 Simply click the down arrow on the top right side of the page.
-Once the form shows up, start typing what's on your mind!
+Once the form shows up, start typing what's on your mind, and submit when you are done!

 If you have nothing to share and are simply feeling curious about what other people are up to, scroll down through your timeline to see what everybody else is tweeting.
 Simple as that!